Azure-Samples/openai-end-to-end-basic/README.md

    *Do not advance until this deployment is complete.*

-### 5. Test the deployed Prompt flow from Azure AI Studio
+### 5. Test the deployed Prompt flow from the Azure AI Foundry portal

 1. Click on the deployment name, 'ept-chat-deployment'.